joshn28/zookeeper/README.md

 # Zookeeper

-A fun simple tool for monitoring animals and their status.
+A fun simple tool for monitoring animals and their status to help a fake local zoo.

 # What I've learned:

-- How to work with data storage types such as arrays, and while loops
+- How to work with data storage types such as arrays, and while loops in Java
-- String formatting
+- String formatting in Java